-I was working on a project for the Alaska Ocean Cluster and thought I should be sharing this!
-This short video shows you how I confirmed a funding agency has given to Alaska organizations before (using the 990 finder in Instrumentl).
+We were working on a project for the Alaska Ocean Cluster and thought, we should be sharing this!
+This short video shows you how we confirmed a funding agency has given to Alaska organizations previously (using the 990 finder in Instrumentl).

-I then started a grant narrative template.
-I will collaborate with the team at the Alaska Ocean Cluster to prepare this proposal.
+Then we started a grant narrative template.
+We collaborated with the team at the Alaska Ocean Cluster to prepare this proposal.
 It's much easier to do this in Google docs than try to operate out of an online grant foundation application system.

 If you want to increase your success rate writing grant proposals that win, you must decide which grants are worth applying or not.
 When we are deciding which grants to pursue, we use any or all of the three “tests” below: